tehmon/ff13stats/README.md

 ## Using the script
-  cd into your main/scripts in commandline. run -> pip install -r requirements.txt
+  cd into your main/scripts in commandline. run -> "pip install -r requirements.txt"

   then run "python create.py" to create the text files needed. then run "python stats.py" to use the script.